What Does Macro Headwinds Mean?

 Crypto can be sensitive to macro headwinds because Bitcoin, Ethereum, and altcoins often respond to changes in risk appetite and liquidity conditions.

-Macro headwind should not be treated as a complete market explanation.
+Macro headwinds should not be treated as a complete market explanation.
 A difficult macro backdrop can pressure sentiment, but crypto-specific signals may still matter more in some situations.

-Macro headwind is most useful when read alongside Bitcoin price action, Ethereum strength, ETF flows, volume, volatility, the U.S. dollar, Treasury yields, liquidity, and market structure.
+Macro headwinds are most useful when read alongside Bitcoin price action, Ethereum strength, ETF flows, volume, volatility, the U.S. dollar, Treasury yields, liquidity, and market structure.

 Example in a market update